-Maybe some of you reading this are already thinking, “I’m on board with not eating meat, but honey?
-Come on, it’s a natural product, and they’re just insects.”
+Now, maybe you're already thinking, “I get the whole not eating meat, but honey?
+Come on, it’s a natural by-product, and they’re just insects.”

-We have this cultural impression that bees just do their thing, the beekeeper does them a favour by providing a nice beehive, and all he asks in exchange is a little honey, right?
+We have this cultural impression that bees just do their thing and the beekeeper does them a favor by providing a nice beehive.
+And all he asks in exchange is a little honey, right?

-1. Bees are raped and murdered to make money, honey
+1. Queen bees are artificially inseminated to make honey

-The trade that we like to see in our minds of happy bees churning out honey for our table is the result of a systemic regime of torture, mutilation, theft and rape.
-Yeah, I said rape.
+The trade that we like to see in our minds of happy bees churning out honey for our table is actually the result of a systemic regime of torture, mutilation, theft and rape.

 We have to understand that the selective breeding of animals, including artificial insemination, is unethical and cruel when it’s done to profit humans.